 The Company provides an allowance for doubtful accounts receivable.
 The allowance is based upon specific identified accounts plus an estimate of uncollectible accounts based upon historical percentages.
-The balance of customer receivables is net of the allowance for doubtful accounts at December 31, 2015 and 2014 of \$0.7 million.
+The balance of customer receivables is net of the allowance for doubtful accounts of \$0.8 million, \$0.7 million, and \$0.7 million as of December 31, 2016, 2015 and 2014, respectively.